 - 1 box SURE-JELL Fruit Pectin (1.75-ounces) see notes above in post

-- Stem and pit cherries.
+Stem and pit cherries.
 I love using this cherry pitter.
 Coarsely chop fruit with a sharp knife or chopper.
 You can also give a few pulses in the food processor - not too many though, you want chunks of fruit in your jam.
 Measure exactly 2 cups of cherries into large microwave-safe bowl.
-Stir in lemon juice and sugar.
+Stir in the sugar.
 Let stand 10 min., stirring occasionally.

-- Combine water and pectin in small saucepan and stir till pectin is dissolved.
+Combine water and pectin in small saucepan and stir till pectin is dissolved.
 Bring to boil on high heat, stirring constantly.
 Boil 1 minute, stirring constantly.
-Add to fruit mixture; stir 3 minutes.
+Add to fruit mixture along with the lemon juice and stir 3 full minutes.

 This recipe makes 5 cups of jam.